 Sean Brim graduated from Florida International University in 2015 where he was the president of the Mu chapter.
 Sean led the chapter's expansion of scholarly activities and participation into the AOTF St. Catherine Challenge.
 Sean was also involved in the Student Occupational Therapy Association and was th first delegate FIU sent to the Assembly of Student Delegates.
 Currently, Sean is working on his post-professional doctorate at Eastern Kentucky University.
 During Sean’s first term he worked to ensure many new lifetime membership benefits such as the free webinars offered by OT.com, and new scholarships.
 Currently, Sean is a full-time pediatric therapist and works part-time in an orthopedic setting.
 As treasurer, Sean aims to facilitate better communication about upcoming fundraising events to PTE students.

 THE MARY J. BRIDLE FIRST RESEARCH AWARD

 PTE sponsors the Mary J. Bridle First Research Award (an annual award of $750) to encourage students to become actively involved in OT research.
-Applicants must submit their research manuscript to the national office by October 1.
+Applicants must submit their research manuscript to the national office by September 17 NOTE NEW DEADLINE.
 Learn more about this award here.

 THE MARTHA J.KIRKLAND ENDOWED SCHOLARSHIP